wrklst/docxmustache/README.md

 ## HTML conversion

-Current HTML conversion is basic and only supports singular runs of bold, itallic and underlined text and no combination of these.
+Current HTML conversion is basic and only supports singular runs of bold, italic and underlined text and no combination of these.
 It requires all values non html to be escaped with
 `htmlspecialchars($value, ENT_COMPAT, 'UTF-8');`
 and a prefix of
 `*[[DONOTESCAPE]]*`